-The list of homes due to be repaired includes council properties in:
+The list of homes due to be repaired that will now not be improved this year:

 Cllr Richard Wilson Lib Dem Housing spokesperson adds:

 “I am livid that Labour has arbitrarily cancelled council home repairs for 400 households in the west of Haringey.
 Just 6 months ago the council prioritised work in these blocks, because their roofs and windows are in desperate need of refurbishment.
 Now, purely due to council incompetence, those residents are to be told the work is completely cancelled, with no promise of when or if it will be rescheduled.

 “I am demanding that the council apologises to residents for this unacceptable legal blunder and to reschedule the work for the earliest possible date.
 Many of the council flats affected will have damp problems from the dilapidated windows and roofs that need repairing, which is horrible for the tenants and leaseholders living there.
 The least these residents should expect is a proper explanation of what has happened and why.

 “I am also asking for an explanation for why Labour councillors have targeted homes in the west of the borough for cancellation.
 It should not matter to the council if you live in Tottenham or Highgate – council homes should be selected for improvement on need not because of politics or geography.”

 Lynne Featherstone, MP for Hornsey and Wood Green said:

 “I am stunned at the way this issue has been handled by Homes for Haringey.
 The failure in the tendering process is simply not good enough and I have asked for an urgent meeting to find out what has gone wrong.

 “There does not appear to have been any consultation with residents over the decision and I have already been contacted by constituents dismayed that they haven’t been formally notified that the work on their property has been cancelled.
 Once again the Labour-run Council has bungled the process of communicating with local residents.